XML RSS

 Prostate Cancer Diet: Tomato Powder For Prostate Cancer

-A new study has shown remarkable prevention of prostate cancer with enhanced tomato powder.
+A new study has shown dramatically reduced risk of prostate cancer with enhanced tomato powder.

 Animals given chemically-induced prostate cancer survived for 40 weeks.
 If they were given plain dehydrated tomato powder in their food, they survived for 50 weeks.
 And, if they were given tomato powder enhanced with FruHis, they survived 51 weeks.